kodecocodes/i10t/09-uiview-property-animator/uiview-property-animator.markdown

 ## Stopping

 When a Property Animator stops, it ends all animation at the current point and, more importantly, updates the properties of the animated views to match those at the current point.

+$[=s=]

 If you’ve ever tried to get in-flight values out of an interrupted `UIView` animation so that you can seamlessly stop it, you’ll be quite excited to read this.

 Inside `handleTapOnImage(_:)`, add the following line at the end of the method: